frebib/year-4-notes/net/notes.md

     - Not in buffer yet
 - Selective repeat
   - If we have packet #1, #2, and #4
-  - We ACK #1, #2, and then #2 again to say that's where we got up to
+  - We ACK #2, #3, and then #3 again to say that's where we got up to
+    - We ACK the next number we're expecting
 - Header
   - Source port #
   - Destination port #